-Save time: You can find and book the best Power Steering Repairs deal in Wales quickly and easily with our online booking tool.
-No upfront registration required!
-You can compare garage prices, reviews, distance and much more all in one place.
+You can search for, compare and book the best Power Steering Repairs deal in Wales that best suits your needs, based on price, distance, availability and verified reviews.
+Book a garage quickly and easily with our online booking tool.

-Quick and easy: Simply enter your car registration number and your post code, compare prices, choose a garage which is local to you in Wales and book your Power Steering Repairs.
+No upfront registration required, simply enter your registration number and postcode, compare prices, choose a garage which is local to you in Wales and book your Power Steering Repairs.

 Power Assisted Steering, or ‘PAS' as it is also known, is a mechanism that helps you to steer your car.
 In most vehicles, the PAS relies on a hydraulic system to aid turning the vehicle's wheels.
 If you have ever driven a car with no Power Steering you will have most certainly noticed the difference between having PAS and not.
 Power Steering used to be a luxury in certain vehicles, but nowadays it is almost standard in every type of vehicle.